• Skip to primary navigation

 Antipasto Explained

 Antipasto is an Italian dish that is a first course.
 Think of it as an appetizer.
 There is no pasta in antipasto, it's merely a starter and is generally served as a platter.
-Having said that, this recipe adapts that Antipasto platter into ingredients for an Italian inspired antipasto salad with lettuce
+Having said that, this recipe adapts that Antipasto platter into ingredients for an Italian inspired antipasto salad with iceberg wedge lettuce.

 Antipasto refers to the Latin word "anti" meaning before and "pastus" which means to feed.
 Rough translation - before the meal - i.e. - an appetizer.